 About six months before you want to sit your exam, you should contact your local schools and colleges to see if they’ll allow you to sit the exam there as a private candidate.

 You should be aware that there’s a fee to sit the exam which you’ll pay directly to the exam centre.
 The exact cost of this will vary depending on which centre you chose.

-When can you resit the exam?
+When can I resit my exams?